Honestpuck/scriptorium/README.md

 - `add`       used to add a script to the system.
 - `commit`    `git commit` in both directories.
+- `delete`    remove a script in all three spots
 - `down`      pulls all scripts from the server
 - `git`       asks for a string and runs it as a git command in both directories
 - `list`      lists all scripts on the JP server
 - `push`      `git push` in both directories
-- `remove`    remove a script in all three spots
 - `rename`    rename a script in all three spots
 - `up`        uploads all changes and additions to the server
 - `verify`    verify text against XML against Jamf server